Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Dagger

 **True Ice**: The Shard of Ture Ice deals 1d6 cold damage on hit

-**Spoils of the Tundra**: Once a turn when you deal cold damge to a creature, you gain gold equal to the damage dealt.

 **Warding**: As an action, you can place down a stealth ward.
 You can do this a number of times equal to your proficiency bonus before finishing a long rest